 Waste minimisation fund

-It's recognised that some of the best ideas and deliverers of waste minimisation initiatives are within our community.
+We know that some of the best ideas and deliverers of waste minimisation initiatives are within our community.

 Apply for funding for a new waste minimisation project

-- The maximum funding that can be applied for is $10,000 (excl GST).
+The maximum funding that can be applied for is $10,000.

 Glossary of terms

-- means anything disposed of or discarded; and
+- anything disposed of or discarded

-- the reduction of waste; and
+- the reduction of waste

-- the reuse, recycling, and recovery of waste and diverted material.
+- the reuse, recycling and recovery of waste and diverted material.

-- the further use of waste or diverted material in its existing form for the original purpose of the materials or products that constitute the waste or diverted material, or for a similar purpose
+- the further use of waste or diverted material in its existing form for the original purpose of the materials or products that constitute the waste or diverted material, or for a similar purpose.

 - the reprocessing of waste or diverted material to produce new materials.